Our 7 Simple Steps To 401(k) Success

 These index funds don’t try to beat the market — a risky bet, at best.
 They buy a broad range of companies based on the evidence that stocks, as a whole, become more valuable over time.

-Rule 5.
+Step 5.
 Buy mutual funds with the lowest fees.

 Fees can be a relentless drain on retirement accounts, holding down gains when the markets are up and accelerating losses when stock prices are falling.